 - Deliver workforce consultation for professionals

-The team is made up of a full-time Service Manager and a full-time Nurse Team Leader both of whom are based at Insite in Northallerton; 7.5fte Young People’s Nurses from a wide range of backgrounds (including Registered Mental Nursing, Registered General Nursing, Learning Disabilities Nursing and Paediatric Nursing) and a Clinical Administrator.
+The team is made up of a Service Manager and Nurse Team Leader both of whom are based Northallerton; 7.5fte Young People’s Nurses from a wide range of backgrounds (including Registered Mental Nursing, Registered General Nursing, Learning Disabilities Nursing and Paediatric Nursing) and a Clinical Administrator.
 The team are also supported by a psychologist and a GP with specialist interest in sexual health.
 All of our Young People’s Nurses deliver the full range of interventions outlined above.

 Location of services